confluence/python-textbok/python_notes/Selection_Control_Statements.rst

     if bool(name) == True:
         print("Hello, %s!" % name)

-    # This won't give you the answer you expect:
+    # This won't give us the answer we expect:
     if name == True:
         print("Hello, %s!" % name)

-Why won't the last ``if`` statement do what you expect?
-If you cast the string ``"Jane"`` to a boolean, it will be equal to ``True``, but it isn't equal to ``True`` while it's still a string -- so the condition in the last ``if`` statement will evaluate to ``False``.
-This is why you should always use the shorthand syntax, as shown in the first statement -- Python will then do the implicit cast for you.
+Why won't the last ``if`` statement do what we expect?
+If we cast the string ``"Jane"`` to a boolean, it will be equal to ``True``, but it isn't equal to ``True`` while it's still a string -- so the condition in the last ``if`` statement will evaluate to ``False``.
+This is why we should always use the shorthand syntax, as shown in the first statement -- Python will then do the implicit cast for us.

 ..
 Note:: For historical reasons, the numbers ``0`` and ``0.0`` are actually equal to ``False`` and ``1`` and ``1.0`` are equal to ``True``.
 They are not, however, identical objects -- you can test this by comparing them with the ``is`` operator.